Prostitution in Russia: Historical overview

 In the Russian Far East, east of Lake Baikal, Japanese prostitutes and merchants made up the majority of the Japanese community in the region after the 1860s.
 Japanese nationalist groups like the Black Ocean Society (Genyōsha) and Amur River Society-(Kokuryūkai), glorified and applauded the 'Amazon army' of Japanese prostitutes in the Russian Far East and Manchuria and enrolled them as members.
 Certain missions and intelligence gathering were performed around Vladivostok and Irkutsk by Japanese prostitutes.

 Before 1917 there were said to be between 25,000 and 30,000 prostitutes in Moscow.
 Prophylactoriums, medical treatment centres, were established in 1925 to treat alcoholics and prostitutes.
 By 1929 there were five in Moscow.
 The prophylactorium board in Moscow estimated that there were 3000 prostitutes in Moscow in 1928.
 Handicraft cooperatives were established to provide alternative employment for them.
 According to secret research carried out in the late 1920s, almost 60% of urban Soviet men were using the services of prostitutes.
 There was also a separate category of prostitutes, the ‘intergirls’ who worked in hotels for foreign tourists and accepted payment only in foreign currencies.
 Women who worked in ordinary hotels and at stations often had protection from the local police, but those in the luxury hotels were under the wing of the KGB.

 Prostitution has been illegal in Russia since the establishment of the Soviet Union.
 However, during the post-Soviet years, this industry experienced significant growth.

 In 2017, according to Bloomberg News, Russian president Vladimir Putin, discussing Donald Trump, told to reporters: "I find it hard to believe that he [Trump] rushed to some hotel to meet girls of loose morals, although ours [Russian] are undoubtedly the best in the world".
 Zack Beaucamp of Vox commented that with this utterance Putin pursued two goals: to irritate the Westerners and to connect with his Russian supporters.

 Tochka

-Tochka (то́чка) is a popular euphemism for an outdoor market for prostitutes in Moscow and other large Russian cities, a word can be literally translated as a 'point' or 'location' of sale where services can be bought.
+Tochka (то́чка) is an euphemism for an outdoor location where prostitutes in Moscow, other large Russian cities, and by major intercity highways can typically be found.
+The word точка can be literally translated as a 'point' or 'location' of sale where services can be bought.

 Moscow city government actions

 Starting from the late 1990s, the Moscow city government made many noticeable attempts to eliminate prostitution in Russia and there is serious jail time for prostitution to eliminate these markets, other than to eliminate some of the more obvious points along Tverskaya, Moscow's main avenue.
-Prostitutes are controlled by organized criminal gangs that bribe local police departments in order to remain in business.
+Prostitutes are controlled by organized criminal gangs that bribe local police departments to remain in business.
 Instead, the city police randomly checked the documents of women traveling alone after dark.
 For this reason, prostitutes often carried a hundred rubles with which to bribe the police.